dimitriusborges/SpringApi/README.md

 of Gson), it is nowhere near this one in therms of features or whatever, but it can be seen [here](https://github.com/dimitriusborges/FrameworklessApi).

 If you enter this repository right here and thinks "huuum, there are a lot of stuff missing.", you are probably right!
-I'm doing it in my free time and when I'm feeling doing it, do it will be a slow evolution.
+I'm doing it in my free time and when I'm feeling doing it, doing it will be a slow evolution.
 But I do want to make things as right as possible, just don't be too judgmental, ok?

 # Root Canal Api